5 from 9 votes

 Chocolate fudgy brownie with green mint chip frosting

 Who doesn’t love homemade brownies?
 Although brownie mixes have come a long way, these rich and fudgy brownies are the best with easy brownie ingredients!
+Although if you’re more of a cakey brownie kind of person try these Birthday Brownies instead.

 For best results be sure to buy the best quality ingredients you can afford, especially the chocolate and butter.